Everything You Need to Know PCB Overmolding

 Machinery Considerations

-The machinery used in the PCB overmolding process is also a key consideration factor.
+The machinery used in the PCB overmolding process is also a key consideration.

 The machinery must provide the appropriate tonnage and clamping force required to keep the mold closed while the molten resin is injected.
 The clamping force is essential to prevent the mold from opening under pressure, which could lead to material leakage and defects.
 When dealing with heavier molds, more tonnage is necessary to ensure that the mold remains securely closed during the injection process.
 This is particularly important for maintaining the quality of the overmold and ensuring that it adheres properly to the PCB.